lwerth/2019-October-Resources/git/master_lesson.md

 - what is a repository?
 - local vs. remote repositories

-## Terminology to be Covered
-- **version control** -- Alternative terms include "revision control", "versioning".
-Version control refers to tracking and organizing changes to code, files, etc. over time.
-For researchers, good version control software can also help us to collaborate, publish, and share our work with others.
-- **Git** -- A powerful tool for version control.
-- **GitHub** -- An online, open-source-friendly platform for hosting work done with Git (and much more).
-GitHub is dependent on Git, but Git is not dependent on GitHub!
-- **repository** -- what we call the thing that tracks changes to our files.
-You might think of it like a database, an invoice, or a receipt of every change you have ever saved.
-- **repo** -- short for repository.
-- **local repository** -- a repository that you have on your *local machine* (e.g., your laptop).
-- **remote repository** -- a repository that lives elsewhere, typically online (i.e., it lives "remotely").

 -------------------------------------------------------------------------------------------------------------
 ## What is Git?
 Git is a tool for "version control" (alt. "revision control", "versioning").

-It is not the only tool for version control; Mercurial is another modern example.
+>Git is not the only tool for version control.
+Microsoft Word and Google Docs, for example, have features for tracking changes.
+But Git, as we will see, is much more powerful.

 ## What is "version control"?
 We've all had this happen before.
 Researchers do this file naming thing.
 All.
 The.
 Time.